 Q: How accurate the Volume PSD for colloids of black material such as metal or iron oxide, and how important is it to know what the material RI and absorption is?

 A: If the refractive index properties are known then the volume distribution should be quite accurate.
 Repeat the measurement several times to observe how robust the volume distribution from the different measurements is.
 If the colloids are mostly below 100nm then the refractive index may not have as strong an influence as one might think.
 The easiest method to check is by editing a data file and trying out a set of refractive index and absorption values to observe the effect this has on the calculated volume distribution.

 A: If the plasma is somewhat cleaned of large cell debris then it may be possible to obtain information about smaller particles.
 However, there is a range of different components in plasma that make it quite difficult to identify specific contributions.
-A number based technique such as NTA allows fluorescent labelling of specific subsections, and this might be more targeted approach.
-It would be possible to just put a sample into the Zetasizer to try your plasma preparation, in automatic mode the software will its best to measure (but it just may be too broad and not suitable for DLS).
+A number based technique such as NTA allows fluorescent labeling of specific subsections, and this might be the more targeted approach.
+It would be possible to just put a sample into the Zetasizer to try your plasma preparation, in automatic mode, the software will its best to measure (but it just may be too broad and not suitable for DLS).

 Q: What is meant by the particle absorption in the material properties?

 A: The absorption is the imaginary part of the complex index of refraction.
 For many materials this parameter is negligible and a few values are listed in this table of nanomaterial refractive index values.

 Q: Can you explain why a result displaying one peak can have a different peak average than the overall average?

 A: Yes, this can happen because different fitting algorithms are used in the two fits.
 Most often, the overall average will be slightly smaller which is due to the fact that the overall z-average fit is defined by an ISO standard to include more of the initial decay of the correlation function.
 However, other cases can happen as well and you might find looking at the detailed explanation useful.